lvanschilfgaarde/lordcephei.github.io/pages/formatting.md

     /tutorial/

 The site utilizes this functionality by grouping documentation and tutorials together, and further subdividing them by dropdown level.
 Lets construct a permalink.
-We have a file {: _lmf\_dos.md_style="color: green"} which is a _tutorial_ that we would store in the _lmf_ section of the tutorial dropdown (if you navigate to the site [here](https://lordcephei.github.io/) and hover over "Tutorials" you will see a "lmf" section, this is where we would like our file to show).
+We have a file _lmf\_dos.md_{: style="color: green"} which is a _tutorial_ that we would store in the _lmf_ section of the tutorial dropdown (if you navigate to the site [here](https://lordcephei.github.io/) and hover over "Tutorials" you will see a "lmf" section, this is where we would like our file to show).

 If we click on a tutorial in the Tutorial>lmf dropdown, we will see that it's url starts with "/tutorial/lmf/", as would be expected.
 So to construct our front matter, we will start with "/tutorial/lmf/" and add our desired identifier at the end.
 In the end, our front matter may look something like